yphsieh/16S-ITGDB/README.md

 We proposed two types of integrations, including sequence-based and taxonomy-based ITGDB.
 Both of them are currently integrated from RDP (version NO18), SILVA (version 138), and Greengenes (version 13_8) OTU clustering databases with 99% of sequence similarity.

-Seq_ItgDB and Taxa_ItgDB can both be regenerated when either SILVA, RDP, or Greengenes are updated.
+Seq_ItgDB and Taxa_ItgDB can both be regenerated when either RDP, SILVA, or Greengenes is updated.

 ## Sequence-based ITGDB
 With the rapid advancement of third-generation sequencing (TGS), 16S full-length provides opportunities for us to access deeper taxonomic levels (e.g., species level).
-Sequence-based ITGDB is generated based on this idea by comparing the lengths of sequences with the same taxonomy and keeping the longer sequence.
+Sequence-based ITGDB was developed by integrating all the unique sequences of RDP, SILVA, and Greengenes.

 ## Taxonomy-based ITGDB
 There are some shortcomings of the databases.
-Greengenes has fewer sequences with species information since it has not been updated since 2015.
+Greengenes has fewer sequences with species information since it has not been updated since 2013.
 Additionally, both of Greengenes and SILVA contain one fifth anomalies, while RDP has fewer anomalies.
 To resolve these issues, the sequences with no specific species information are firstly cleansed out from the databases.
 Then, Taxonomy-based ITGDB is integrated from the cleansed databases.

 ## Usage
 The sequence-based and taxonomy-based ITGDBs are provided in ```data/```.